anderwhite/GG469/README.md

 # Brampton Natural Heritage System (NHS) Mapping

 **Project Description** - Our Team set out to re-design the Natural Heritage System (Greenland's System) for the City of Brampton, Ontario.
-Work primary within the study area but consider adjacent areas and there effect on your design.
-Our team worked with data from the year 1996, prior to the cities significant growth.
+The data used was from the year 1996, prior to the cities significant growth.
 The results are meant to show areas that could have potentially been naturalized had a more aggressive NHS been put in place at this time.
 We used *Forman, R.T.T.
 Some general principles of landscape and regional ecology.
 Landscape Ecology 10, 133–142 (1995)* as a primary source to understand the basic tenants of a good natural heritage system design.
+The finsihed product for this project is a Interactive Web Map using Leaflet.js.

 ## Project Breakdown (Process)